Do you know what your body fat percentage is, right now? What range is considered ideal for your gender? Or why you should even care?

 Your body fat percentage is a value that tells you how much of your body weight is made up of fat.
 In terms of your overall health, your body fat percentage can be one of the most useful numbers available to you, more than how much you weigh and even more than your Body Mass Index (BMI).

-You might argue that you can just rely on visual appearance, everyone knows what an overweight or obese person looks like.
+You might argue that you can just rely on visual appearance; everyone knows what an overweight or obese person looks like.
 When you get to that point, you know you need to start making a change in your lifestyle.
-Unfortunately, once you get to the overweight/obese stage your risk for developing health complications will have increased and weight loss becomes difficult.
+Unfortunately, once you get to the overweight/obese stage, your risk for developing health complications will increase, and weight loss becomes difficult.

 If you are interested in developing or maintaining a healthy and productive lifestyle, measuring and understanding your body fat percentage is incredibly important.